 Note: USAA is only available to military community members and their families.

-Cheapest liability-only coverage in Missouri
+Cheapest insurance providers for liability-only coverage in Missouri

 Missouri Farm Bureau Grp$349